The Top 20 Ecommerce Platforms in 2021

 An ecommerce platform is a website that allows businesses to launch, host, and manage an online store.
 While different ecommerce platforms offer different features, all of them give business owners a way to sell directly to customers.

 The facts show that if you own a business that sells products, there is enormous opportunity online.
-According to studies by Statista, by 2021 there will be more than 2 billion people buying goods and services through e-commerce shops.
+According to studies by Statista, in 2021 there are more than 2 billion people buying goods and services through e-commerce shops.
 Ecommerce revenue is predicted to reach more than $6 trillion annually by 2022.

 For anybody interested in growing an online ecommerce business, this is a perfect time.
 Online attention is at an all-time high.
 People are familiar with the process of buying online, and over 69% of consumers today have bought at least one item online.